 For decades, Plan F has made financial planning easier for beneficiaries across the United States.
-This top-selling plan covers the gaps in Medicare and leaves beneficiaries with $0 out of pocket expenses.
+This top-selling plan covers the gaps in Medicare and leaves recipients with $0 out of pocket expenses.

 Plan F is the most comprehensive plan available to Medicare beneficiaries.
-The premium reflects the coverage and some agents may recommend another plan depending on the needs of the beneficiary.
+The premium reflects the coverage, and some agents may recommend another plan depending on the needs of the recipient.

-The good news for Medicare recipients is that the Part B deductible is not one of the biggest health care costs under Medicare.
+The good news for Medicare recipients is that the Part B deductible is not one of the highest health care costs under Medicare.

 These plans are only being discontinued to those who are NEWLY eligible for Medicare AFTER 2020.